woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Zen master Joshu and asked, “What is the Buddha?
 Who is the Buddha?
 Where can he be found?”
 Joshu replied, “Go into the temple.
 You will find the Buddha there.”
-Then the man said, “But inside the temple there is only a stone statue.
+Then the man said, “But inside the temple there is only a stone <u>statue</u>.
 And you know and I know that a stone statue is not the Buddha.”
 Joshu replied, “You are absolutely right.
 A stone statue is not the Buddha.”